desertbynight/tel-number-normalizer/README.md

 # TelNumberNormalizer
-Accepts text files populated with tel numbers and returns csv with just integers Use it like:
+Accepts csv files populated with tel numbers and returns csv with just integers Use it like:

-$changeMe = new TelNumberNormalizer('original_file.txt');
+$changeMe = new TelNumberNormalizer('original_file.csv');

 $changeMe->filterItTo('output_file.csv');

+The original file needs to be populated for every line with something